Athletes & Eating Disorders

 - be part of the solution, rather than part of the problem (denial, shaming, etc.).

-If you think you have an eating disorder, please seek help from a eating disorder treatment professional, school counselor, coach, or parent.
+If you think you have an eating disorder, please seek help from an eating disorder treatment professional, school counselor, coach, or parent.
 A variety of treatment settings are available, from outpatient to residential eating disorder treatment centers, and early intervention is a key factor in reducing the long-term health, athletic, emotional and spiritual consequences of having an eating disorder.

 Athletes & Eating Disorders Articles

 - Running is a way to keep healthy.
-However, long distance runners are at higher risk of developing an eating disorder.
+However, long-distance runners are at higher risk of developing an eating disorder.
 There is a fallacy that many athletes believe and that is lower body weight means better performance.
 This particular idea has not been proven but it still remains prevalent in endurance running.

 - Being an athlete, particularly those that participate in elite or judged sports, such as gymnastics or distance running, can encompass rigorous physical demands.
 As a result, the risk of developing an eating disorder can be more prominent in this population.
 For athletes struggling with any form of an eating disorder, the effects are debilitating.
 With an adequate treatment plan, unfaltering support system, and with the love of the sport, the prognosis for athletes in recovery can be successful.
 Learn more about the dangers for athletes with eating disorders in this article.